Robust, randomized preconditioning for kernel ridge regression

 Next, we state our main performance guarantee for \RPCholesky preconditioning; the proof appears in \Cref{sec:a_priori}. \begin{theorem}[\RPCholesky preconditioning] Fix a failure probability $\delta \in (0,1)$ and an error tolerance $\epsilon \in (0,1)$.
-Let $\mat{A}$ be any positive-semidefinite matrix.
+Let $\mat{A}$ be any positive-semidefinite matrix, and let $\mu > 0$ be a positive number.
 Construct a random approximation $\mat{\hat{A}}$ using \RPCholesky with block size $B = 1$ and approximation rank